DMW2151/msls-pytorch-dcgan/docs/post.md

 - `E`<sub>`z∼pz​(z)​`</sub>`[log(1−D(G(z)))]` &mdash; The expected value of `D`'s prediction when given samples produced from `G(Z)`, Because all images in this batch are fake, a better discriminator would predict a lower `D(G(Z))`, also returning values near *0*.

 In the DCGAN paper, the method by which this function is maximized is by putting batches of images through `D` and `G`, where both are convolutional neural networks with a specific layer structure.
-My implementation replicates the architecture of both networks presented in *Radford et. al.*:

 <center>
     <figure>